multifol-io/financial-variables/brainstorming.md

 The tool-writer defines a set of constants they need.

-- IRS-IRA-ContributionLimit
+- USA/IRS/IRA/ContributionLimit
-- IRA-401k-ContributionLimit
+- USA/IRS/401k/ContributionLimit
-- IRS-401k-CatchUpContribtionLimit
+- USA/IRS/401k/CatchUpContribtionLimit

-At runtime, or periodically, they would update the numbers their tool used by fetching those values:
+At runtime, or periodically, they would update the numbers their tool used by fetching those values (perhaps grabbing data from one or more files, perhaps calling an API):

-- IRS-IRA-ContributionLimit: $6,500
+- USA/IRS/IRA/ContributionLimit: $6,500
-- IRA-401k-ContributionLimit: $22,500
+- USA/IRS/401k/ContributionLimit: $22,500
-- IRS-401k-CatchUpContribtionLimit: $7,500
+- USA/IRS/401k/CatchUpContribtionLimit: $7,500

 ### Requirement: Naming of Values